 Can I retire in Portugal as a US citizen?

-Yes, Portugal has a retirement visa option for non-EU citizens in Portugal, known as the Portugal D7.
-This visa is designed for foreign citizens who have a stable source of passive income and want to live in Portugal without pertaining in work activities.
+Yes, Portugal has a retirement visa option for non-EU citizens, known as the Portugal D7 visa.
+This visa is designed for foreign citizens with a stable source of passive income and want to live in Portugal without engaging in work activities.

 What are the cons of retiring in Portugal?

-Some of the cons of retiring in Portugal include the fact that bureaucracy can be quite slow and homes can be quite cold in the winter months – make sure you have good insulation in place.
-Also, in some more remote areas, you may need to have some familiarity with the Portuguese language.
+Some of the cons of retiring in Portugal include the fact that bureaucracy can be quite slow and homes can be quite cold in the winter months—make sure you have good insulation in place.
+Also, in some more remote areas, you may need to be somewhat familiar with the Portuguese language.

 Does Portugal tax US Social Security?